gkerr/IntroCommandLineNGS/introduction.rst

 Redirect
 --------

-:index:`Redirect <redirect>` the output of one program into e.g. a file: (Caution: you can easily overwrite files by this!)
+:index:`Redirect <redirect>` the output of one program into e.g. a file:

 Inserting the current date into a new file:

  ::

   > date > file_containing_date

+..
+Warning:: You can easily overwrite files by this!

 :index:`Filtering <grep>` lines containing the term “src” from FASTA files and inserting them into the file lines_with_src.txt: